day8/re-frame/docs/CodeWalkthrough.md

 Nothing happens without an `event`.

 When it comes to establishing initial application state, you'll notice the use of `dispatch-sync`, rather than `dispatch`.
-This is the synchronous
+This ensures a correct structure exists in `app-db` before any subscriptions or event handlers run.

 ## Summary